 New Tax Law Benefits Yacht Owners More than Ever

 Where to Find the Hottest Fall Fishing Action

-As the 2016 hurricane season heats up, now is the time to coordinate plans not only for your family and your home, but also for your yacht.
+With hurricane season in full swing, now is the time to coordinate plans not only for your family and your home, but also for your yacht.
 According to the National Hurricane Center, on average, 12 tropical storms, 6 of which become hurricanes, form over the Atlantic Ocean, Caribbean Sea, or Gulf of Mexico during the hurricane season which runs from June 1 to November 30.
+For 2019, NOAA's Climate Prediction Center predicts a near-normal Atlantic hurricane season, with a likely range of 9 to 15 named storms.
 During late August and September, we head into the peak of the Atlantic hurricane season and being as prepared as possible is always key.
 As a knowledgeable boat owner it is likely that you've already established a plan but it never hurts to reevevaluate your strategy.
 When it comes to watercraft and hurricanes, the number one consideration is determining where your boat will ride out the storm.

 Docked at a Marina

 If you regularly keep your yacht at a marina, review your dock contract for fine print that may require you to take certain steps or even evacuate the marina.
 Talk to the dockmaster to see if they have an existing hurricane plan that you can work off of.
 It is not considered the best option to keep your boat at a marina but if you have no other options, here is the best guidance for both types of docks.